 Steve Waugh is a former Australian cricketer with a win rate of 71.92% in Tests and 66.25% in all formats combined.

-Steve Waugh’s legacy in cricket is more of a great batsman as it was the captain of ‘The Invincibles.’
+Steve Waugh’s legacy in cricket is more of a great batsman, as he was the captain of ‘The Invincibles.’

-Blessed with a cricket team to lead with best players across ‘the land down under’
+Blessed with a cricket team to lead with the best players across ‘the land down under.’